I Got to Give It Up

-"I Got to Give It Up" is a song recorded by German band Masterboy.
-It was the first single from the band's 1994 album, Different Dreams.
-It achieved moderate success in several European countries, reaching number 25 in Austria, number 17 in Finland and Switzerland, and number 13 in Masterboy's home-country, Germany, where it charted for 19 weeks.
+"I Got to Give It Up" is a song recorded by German Eurodance band Masterboy, released in 1994, by Polydor Records, as the first single from the band's third album, Different Dreams (1994).
+It is written by band members Enrico Zabler, Tommy Schleh and Beatrice Obrecht, and produced by Rico Novarini and Jeff Barnes.
+The song achieved moderate success in several European countries, becoming a top-20 hit in Finland, Switzerland, and in Masterboy's home-country, Germany, where it peaked at number 13 and charted for 19 weeks.
 In France, the single failed to be a success, reaching number 41, and spending two weeks on the chart.
 On the Eurochart Hot 100, it peaked at number 43.
-In 1998, "I Got to Give It Up" was re-recorded in a remixed version with Freedom Williams and Linda Rocco as featuring, and this version is included on Masterboy's 2006 studio album US-Album.
+The accompanying music video was directed by Marco Nunneli and filmed in Heygate Estate, London.
+In 1998, "I Got to Give It Up" was re-recorded in a remixed version featuring Freedom Williams and Linda Rocco, and this version was included on Masterboy's 2006 studio album US-Album.

-Music video

-The music video for "I Got to Give it Up" was directed by Marco Nunneli.